J9-PT-IRONHACK-JAVA/TheUndefinedGuys-project1-UndefinedVSNull/README.md

 ### All the Requirements Complished

-It has a nont boring ASCII text-based menu
+- It has a nont boring ASCII text-based menu

-como hacerlo funcionar, instr especiales
+- You can download your team from file

-como ejecutar proyecto
+- You will see all the deads in the graveyard

-que funcionalidades y opciones
+- The games finish when a team wins